plus-rkwitt/flooder/README.md

 `flooder` is a Python package for constructing a lightweight filtered simplicial complex-*the Flood complex*-on Euclidean point cloud data, leveraging state-of-the-art GPU computing hardware, for subsequent persistent homology (PH) computation (using `gudhi`).

-Currently, `flooder` allows computing *Flood PH* on millions of points in 3D (see [Usage](#usage)), enabling previously computationally infeasible large-scale applications of persistent homology on point clouds.
+Currently, `flooder` allows computing *Flood PH* on millions of points in 3D (see [Usage](#usage)), enabling previously computationally infeasible large-scale applications of PH on point clouds.
 While `flooder` is primarily intended for 3D Euclidean point cloud data, it also works with Euclidean point cloud data of moderate dimension (e.g., 4,5,6).
 For theoretical guarantees of the Flood complex, including algorithmic details, see [Citing](#citing).

 ## Related Projects